cjmccaskill/cjmccaskill/README.md

 My current work focuses on building apps that will forever change the way people see the world and use the internet.
 I strive to make a difference in this world by shaking things up and leaving my mark on them.
 .

-- 🔭 Working on multiple frontend and backend project using React/Nextjs and Nodejs
+- 🔭 Working on multiple frontend and backend project so follow along to see what I am creating.

 <br>